guimassoqueto/docker-migrate-migrate/README.md

 > ### Testing the [Migrate/Migrate](https://github.com/golang-migrate/migrate)

-This repo is functionality complete — PRs and issues welcome!
+This repo is functionality complete — PRs and issues are welcome!

 # Getting started
 Pre-requisites: